fbpx

 Student Accommodation Costs UK 2026/27

-How much student accommodation actually costs across every type and city in the UK.
-Average weekly rents, what is and is not included, how your maintenance loan stacks up, and 12 ways to spend less.
+How much student accommodation actually costs across the UK.
+Average rent, accommodation types, city comparisons, bills, maintenance loan gaps and practical ways to spend less before you sign anything.

 £10,830